Liberal Democratic Party (Japan): 1960s to 1990s

-The LDP managed to consistently win elections for over three decades, and the LDP's decades in power allowed it to establish a highly stable process of policy formation.
-This process would not have been possible if other parties had secured parliamentary majorities.
-LDP strength was based on an enduring, although not unchallenged, coalition of big business, small business, agriculture, professional groups, and other interests.
-Elite bureaucrats collaborated closely with the party and interest groups in drafting and implementing policy.
-In a sense, the party's success was a result not of its internal strength but of its weakness.
-It lacked a strong, nationwide organization or consistent ideology with which to attract voters.
-Its leaders were rarely decisive, charismatic, or popular.
-But it functioned efficiently as a locus for matching interest group money and votes with bureaucratic power and expertise.
-This arrangement resulted in corruption, but the party could claim credit for helping to create economic growth and a stable, middle-class Japan.

-Despite winning the 1986 general election by a landslide, by the end of the 1980s, the LDP started to suffer setbacks in elections due to unpopular policies on trade liberalisation and tax, as well as a scandal involving their leader Sōsuke Uno and the Recruit scandal.
-The party lost its majority in the House of Councillors for the first time in 34 years in the 1989 election.
+By the late 1970s, the Japan Socialist Party, the Japanese Communist Party, and Komeito along with the international community used major pressure to have Japan switch diplomatic ties from Taiwan (Republic of China) to the People's Republic of China.
+In 1983, the LDP was a founding member of the International Democracy Union.
+In the same year, the party lost a significant amount of seats in the 1983 general election.
+It won the 1986 general election by a landslide, gaining 300 seats.
+However, the LDP started to suffer setbacks in elections by the end of the 1980s, mainly due to unpopular policies on trade liberalisation and tax, as well as a scandal involving their leader Sōsuke Uno and the Recruit scandal.
+In the 1989 House of Councillors election, the party lost its majority in the House of Councillors for the first time in 34 years.

 Out of power

-The LDP managed to hold on to power in 1990 Japanese general election despite some losses.
-In June 1993, 10 members of the party's liberal-conservative faction split to form the New Party Sakigake.
-The end of the postwar miracle economy, the Japanese asset price bubble and other reasons such as the recruit scandal led to the LDP losing its majority in 1993 Japanese general election held in July of that year.

-Seven opposition parties – including several formed by LDP dissidents – formed the Hosokawa government headed by Japan New Party leader and LDP dissident Morihiro Hosokawa, who became the Prime Minister preceded by Kiichi Miyazawa.
-However, the LDP was still far and away the largest party in the House of Representatives, with well over 200 seats; no other individual party crossed the 80-seat mark.
-Yohei Kono became the president of the LDP preceded by Kiichi Miyazawa, he was the first non-prime minister LDP leader as the leader of the opposition.
+The LDP managed to hold on to power in 1990 general election despite some losses.
+In June 1993, 10 members of the party's liberal-conservative faction split to form the parties.
+The end of the postwar miracle economy, the Japanese asset price bubble and other reasons such as the recruit scandal led to the LDP losing its majority in 1993 Japanese general election held on 18 July.
+Seven opposition parties, including several formed by LDP dissidents, formed the Hosokawa Cabinet headed by Japan New Party leader and LDP dissident Morihiro Hosokawa, who became the prime minister preceded by Kiichi Miyazawa; however, the LDP was still far and away the largest party in the House of Representatives, with well over 200 seats; no other individual party crossed the 80-seat mark.
+Yōhei Kōno became the president of the LDP preceded by Kiichi Miyazawa, he was the first non-prime minister LDP leader as the leader of the opposition.

-In 1994, the Japan Socialist Party and New Party Sakigake left the ruling coalition, joining the LDP in the opposition.
-The remaining members of the coalition tried to stay in power as the minority Hata Cabinet under the leadership of Tsutomu Hata, but this failed when the LDP and the Socialists, bitter rivals for 40 years, formed a majority coalition.
-The Murayama Cabinet was dominated by the LDP, but it allowed Socialist Tomiichi Murayama to occupy the Prime Minister's chair until 1996 when the LDP's Ryutaro Hashimoto took over.
+In 1994, the Japan Socialist Party and the parties left the ruling coalition, joining the LDP in the opposition.
+The remaining members of the coalition tried to stay in power as the minority Hata cabinet under the leadership of Tsutomu Hata, but this failed when the LDP and the Socialists, bitter rivals for 40 years, formed a majority coalition.
+The Murayama cabinet was dominated by the LDP, but it allowed Socialist Tomiichi Murayama to occupy the Prime Minister's chair until 1996 when the LDP's Ryutaro Hashimoto took over.